Correcting Grain-Errors in Magnetic Media: Proofs of Claims and Lemmas From Section

-\end{repclaim} \begin{proof} This claim is proved by induction.
-We first verify that this claim holds for $n=14$.
-The left hand side is equal 2562.01, while the right hand side is equal 2564.45, and so this inequality holds for $n=14$.
+\begin{lemma} For $n\geq 17$, \end{lemma} \begin{proof} The proof follows by induction for $n\geq 17$.
+For $n=17$, the value on the left hand side is equal 16552.47, while the value of the right hand side is equal 16552.85.
+Now, assume the inequality holds for some $n\geq 17$, and we will show its validity for $n+1$.
+Hence, we need to show that